SpryServers/sprycloud-android/CONTRIBUTING.md

 # Contributing to Source Code
-Thanks for wanting to contribute source code to Nextcloud.
+Thanks for wanting to contribute source code to spryCloud.
 That's great!

 New contributions are added under AGPL version 3.